 Losing a Filling or a Crown

-Even though losing a filling or a crown isn’t exactly an uncommon thing, that does not mean you don’t need to act fast.
-Your tooth is now open and exposed to further damage, so you’ll need to get something to plug up the hole until you can get to the appointment we’ve booked for you.
+Losing a filling or a crown can happen anytime… even on a weekend, and you need to act fast in order to reduce the chance of further damage.
+You’ll need to get something to plug up the hole until you can get to the appointment we’ve booked for you.

 Dental cement, pieces of gauze, cotton balls, whatever you can get your hands on that will work.
 Just make sure that you stay consistent and keep the hole covered up.